Garden-of-Meteors/Garden-of-Meteors/README.md

 ㅤare a Dream supporters and/or are a support of his weirdass group (Sapnap and George), especially George supporters.
 Yall chased a wonderful woman off the internet. ***FUCK OFF.***

-ㅤare an Iskall supporters, honestly.
+ㅤare an Iskall supporter, honestly.
 Haven't seen you outside of youtube comments, but we don't want to. ***FUCK OFF.***

 ㅤactually use the r slur, especially directed at other people.
 We can kinda get it if you're calling yourself a (r word), but to others???
 That's still ableist!